Overview of ASEAN Plus Three Cooperation

 Track 1.5 and Track 2 Cooperation

 Apart from Track 1 cooperation in various areas outlined above, the APT countries also pursue networking of Track 2 and Track 1.5.
-Track 1.5 cooperation has been convened through the East Asia Forum (EAF) annually since 2003, covering various topics, such as energy and food security, deepening of economic cooperation, strengthening of social and cultural cooperation, narrowing development gaps in rural and urban communities, enhancing connectivity, non-traditional security cooperation, and industry 4.0.
-The 19th EAF hosted by the Republic of Kores on 7 December 2021 with the theme of ‘Working towards an inclusive and resilience recovery from COVID-19 in East Asia’ highlighted the importance of strengthening resilience against future emergencies, COVID-19 recovery framework, inclusive economic growth and digital transformation, and sustainable development.
+Track 1.5 cooperation has been convened through the East Asia Forum (EAF) annually since 2003, covering various topics, including but not limited to energy and food security, economic cooperation, social and cultural cooperation, narrowing development gaps in rural and urban communities, connectivity and non-traditional security cooperation.
+The 21st EAF was hosted by China on 29-30 October 2023 with the theme of ‘Joining Hands to Create New Development Opportunities for Shared Peace and Prosperity in East Asia’.